Christine Sneed's third book, the novel Paris, He Said (Bloomsbury USA) will be published on May 5, 2015.

 She has published stories in Best American Short Stories, PEN/O. Henry Prize Stories, New England Review, The Southern Review, Ploughshares, Pleiades, Glimmer Train, Massachusetts Review, Meridian, Other Voices, Greensboro Review, River Styx, Phoebe, South Dakota Review, and a number of other journals.

 Her stories have recently appeared in New Stories from the Midwest: "Twelve + Twelve"; Pleiades, "59 Ways of Looking at Domesticity"; The Southern Review, "Flattering Light"; Notre Dame Review, "The Goddess Complex"; New England Review, "The Couplehood Jubilee," The Literary Review, "The New, All-True CV"; Massachusetts Review, "Ask an Expert."

 She has received an Illinois Arts Council Fellowship in poetry, is the recipient of the 2013 21st Century Award from the Chicago Public Library Foundation, and has received special mentions in the Pushcart Prize anthology for the stories "Quality of Life" and "Beach Vacation."

-She co-directs Sunday Salon Chicago with Natalia Nebel and Alexandra Sheckler, a reading series usually held at Black Rock Pub, 3614 N. Damen Ave, Chicago, on the last Sunday of every other month, 7 p.m.
+She co-directs Sunday Salon Chicago with Natalia Nebel, a reading series usually held at Black Rock Pub, 3614 N. Damen Ave, Chicago, on the last Sunday of every other month, 7 p.m.
+All readings are free.

-She lives in Evanston, IL and teaches creative writing for Northwestern University's graduate writing program and for Pacific University's low-residency MFA program.
+She lives in Evanston, IL and teaches creative writing for Northwestern University's graduate writing program, for DePaul University, and occasionally for Pacific University's low-residency MFA program.